-Available Second Year Limited Warranty
+Available Second & Third Year Limited Warranty

-Beyond the standard one year warranty outlined above, U-Line offers an extension of the one year warranty coverage for an additional second year from the date of purchase, free of charge.
-To take advantage of this second year warranty, you must register your product with U-Line within two months from the date of purchase at u-line.com providing proof of purchase.
+In addition to the standard one and two year warranties outlined above, U-Line offers a one year extension of the warranties from the date of purchase, free of charge.
+To take advantage of this extension, you must register your product with U-Line within 60 days from the date of purchase at u-line.com and provide proof of purchase.
+Nugget Ice Machine proof of purchase must include the purchase of an in-line water filter and filter head to qualify for this additional limited warranty.